 - Lake Mburo National Park with 370 km² is the smallest savannah game park in Uganda.

 There are 12 gazetted wildlife game reserves in Uganda and most of them adjoin the National Parks.
 Below is a list of game reserves in Uganda;

 Uganda is also endowed with about 506 forest reserves.
 Below is a list of the most popular forest reserves in Uganda;

 - Budongo Forest Reserve

 - Bugoma Forest Reserve

-About 1075 species of birds have been recorded in Uganda; more than 58% of all species birds in Africa.
-Uganda is one of the best bird-watching destinations not just in Africa, but in the world.
+About 1075 species of Uganda birds have been recorded in Uganda; more than 58% of all species of birds in Africa.
+Uganda is one of the best Uganda birdwatching sites/spots/destinations not just in Africa, but in the world.

 - Uganda’s early history comprises the history of Uganda before the area which is now Uganda was turned into a British protectorate at the end of the 19th century.

 - The Batwa pygmies were hunter-gatherer people and original inhabitants of Uganda.

 - They lived in the forests around the Virunga Mountains and Bwindi Impenetrable National Park, the home of Moutain gorillas in southwestern Uganda for thousands of years.
 Read More